 Q: What will happen if a staff/teacher or student becomes ill with COVID symptoms?

 A: Any person exhibiting COVID symptoms will not be allowed to attend in-person school.
-It is imperative that an adult is available at all times to pick-up students who plan to attend in-person school in case they begin exhibiting symptoms during the school day.
+Parents will be required to conduct health screenings at home before sending their children to school.
+It is also imperative that an adult is available at all times to pick-up students who plan to attend in-person school in case they begin exhibiting symptoms during the school day.

 The Missoula County health department investigates all presumptive positives in the county, and confidentially reaches out to all close contacts of the cases.
-Close contacts are asked to separate from the public and monitor for symptoms.
+Any individual who is identified as a close contact is required to quarantine at home for 14 days, regardless of symptoms or negative test.
+MCCHD will release them to return to school.

 Q: Where can I get a child sized cloth face covering?